statelyai/xstate/docs/guides/transitions.md

 ## Multiple Targets

 A transition based on a single event can have multiple target state nodes.
-This is uncommon, and only valid if the state nodes are legal; e.g., a transition to two sibling state nodes in a compound state node is illegal, since a (non-parallel) state machine can only be in one state at any given time.
+This is uncommon and only valid if the state nodes are legal; e.g., a transition to two sibling state nodes in a compound state node is illegal since a (non-parallel) state machine can only be in one state at any given time.

 Multiple targets are specified as an array in `target: [...]`, where each target in the array is a relative key or an ID to a state node, just like single targets.